 Howdy folks and welcome again to my World of Sport Wrestling Review for Episode 6.
-Without further ado, let’s jump starlight into the action!
+Without further ado, let’s jump straight into the action!

 WoS Wrestling Championship